 - Safety sensors control the device’s speed automatically

 - It allows users to do additional activities such as shooting and picking up objects

 - There are only two directions of movement: forward and backward

 - The Treadmill doesn’t permit crouching

 - Related: 9 Best 360 VR Cameras For Professional Photography

 - Related: 9+ Best VR Gaming Headphones for Oculus Quest 2 and Others

-The Infinadeck is an omnidirectional treadmill that allows the user to step in either direction.
+The Infinadeck is one of the best omnidirectional treadmills that allows the user to step in any direction.
 It’s enhancing virtual reality to new heights.